-Given a set of generating left maps $S \subseteq \Arr{\cat{E}}$, the small object argument constructs a factorization of $f \co X \to Y$ by iteratively attaching new ``cells'' to $X$, eventually arriving at a map $f \co X' \to Y$ which admits solutions to all lifting problems against maps in $S$ together with a comparison left map $m \co X \to X'$ over $Y$:

-In the first stage of the iteration, we take each lifting problem $\alpha \co u \to f$ against a map $u \co A \to B$ in $S$ and glue a copy of the codomain $B$ onto the existing copy of the domain $A$ in $X$, defining a new object $X_1$:
+Given a set of generating left maps $S \subseteq \Arr{\cat{E}}$, the small object argument constructs a factorization of $f \co X \to Y$ by iteratively attaching new ``cells'' to $X$, eventually arriving at a map $f \co X' \to Y$ that lifts against $S$ together with a comparison left map $m \co X \to X'$ over $Y$.
+In the first stage of the iteration, one takes each lifting problem $\alpha \co u \to f$ against a map $u \co A \to B$ in $S$ and glues a copy of the codomain $B$ onto the existing copy of the domain $A$ in $X$, defining a new object $X_1$:

-The left maps of a weak prefactorization system are always closed under small coproducts and cobase change, so $m_1$ is a left map.
-While $f_1$ now has solutions against every lifting problem $\alpha \co u \to f_1$ that factors through the comparison $f \to f_1$, it need not yet be a right map, since it may admit new lifting problems against maps in $S$.
-Thus we iterate the construction, producing a sequence of approximations $f \to f_1 \to f_2 \to \cdots$.
-The sequence does not typically converge, but the approximations do become right maps at some ordinal index given compactness assumptions on the domains of the maps in $S$ (the titular ``small objects'').\footnote{ This requires the axiom of choice in general.
-The compactness assumption implies that any lifting problem against the constructed right factor $f'$ factors through some stage $f_\alpha \to f'$ and thus admits a solution against $f_{\alpha+1}$, but the choice of $\alpha$ is not canonical and we get a different solution against $f'$ depending on the choice.
-See for example the discussion in \textcite[\S C]{henry:20} and the use of decidability assumptions on the generating maps to avoid choice in \textcite[Lemma 1.2.5 \& Proposition 1.2.6]{gambino-sattler-szumilo:22}.} Choosing such a map $f_\kappa \co X_\kappa \to Y$, we then observe that the composite
+Any class defined by left lifting is closed under small coproducts and cobase change, so $m_1$ is a left map.
+While $f_1$ has a solution for every lifting problem $\alpha \co u \to f_1$ that factors through $f \to f_1$, it need not itself be a right map.
+Thus one iterates, producing a transfinite sequence $f \to f_1 \to f_2 \to \cdots$.
+The sequence does not typically converge, but the approximations do become right maps at some ordinal index $\kappa$ given compactness assumptions on the domains of the maps in $S$ (the titular ``small objects'').
+The composite

-is a left map, since the left maps of any weak prefactorization system are closed under transfinite composition.
-Thus we have our factorization $X \to X_\kappa \to Y$.
+is a left map, since any class defined by left lifting is closed under transfinite composition, and so $X \to X_\kappa \to Y$ is the desired factorization.
+By construction, the left factors of the factorizations are cell complexes built from maps in $S$.

-A \textsc{wfs} obtained in this way is sometimes said to be \emph{cofibrantly generated} by the set $S$.\footnote{ The adjective ``cofibrantly generated'' was first applied to Quillen model categories, where it means that the (cofibration, trivial fibration) and (trivial cofibration, fibration) \textsc{wfs}'s are generated in this way.
-It is now also sometimes used for individual \textsc{wfs}'s.
-Usage is somewhat inconsistent: some say that an \textsc{wfs} $(\class{L},\class{R})$ is cofibrantly generated when $\class{R} = \rlp{S}$ for some set $S$, while others also require that $S$ satisfies the smallness hypotheses required to apply the small object argument.
-Our use of the term for \textsc{awfs}'s (\cref{cofibrantly-generated}) follows \textcite{bourke-garner:16}, whose definition is of the first kind. } By definition, the left factors of the constructed factorizations are cell complexes built from maps in $S$, and it follows (by the ``retract argument'' \cite[Lemma 1.1.9]{hovey:99}) that any left map is a codomain retract of such a cell complex.